Border-songs IV by Lu Lun

 Interpretation:

-This is the fourth poem of the group, writing about the general’s triumph and being congratulated, and depicting the scene of celebrating the victory.
-The grand feast, the congratulations of the foreigners, the drunken dance and the thumping drums form a vivid picture.
+This is the fourth poem of the whole poem, writing about the general's triumph and being congratulated, and depicting the scene of celebrating the victory.
+The grand feast and the drunken dance form a vivid picture.

 Poem translator: